-To encourage neighborhoods to plant or replace street trees and improve the street tree canopy, the Town of Holly Springs has established a Street Tree Grant Program.
+Street trees are important to the character of many Holly Springs neighborhoods.
+To encourage the planting of new street trees or replacement of existing street trees, and improve the Town's street tree canopy, the Town of Holly Springs established a Street Tree Grant Program.

 The purpose of the grant program is to assist Holly Springs residents and property owners with the planting and replacement of street trees adjacent to their homes or properties.
 Some streets were developed without street trees, and others have trees that are dead, missing or in poor condition.
-Trees planted through this program will improve the overall health of the Holly Springs urban forest.
+Street trees planted through this program will improve the overall health of the Holly Springs street tree canopy and urban forest.

-- For approved projects, the grant amount will be paid only when installation is completed and receipts are submitted to the Holly Springs Development Services Department.
+- For approved projects, the grant amount will reimbursed only when installation is completed, trees are inspected, and receipts are submitted to the Holly Springs Development Services Department through the CityView portal.

-- Receipts and invoices must be submitted to the Town of Holly Springs Development Services by June 1, 2022 to receive reimbursement funds.
+- Receipts must be submitted to the Town of Holly Springs Development Services by January 15, 2024 to receive reimbursement funds.

-- If the project's actual costs are less than the cost estimates, the maximum amount paid by the town shall not exceed 100% of the actual costs or the approved funding amount, whichever is less.
-In no case shall a grant be issued higher than the original approved grant amount.
+- If the actual costs are less than the cost estimates, the maximum amount reimbursed will not exceed the actual cost.
+In no case shall a reimbursement be issued higher than the original approved grant amount.

 - Projects must enhance the community forest and can include the purchase, planting, and mulching of street trees.

-- Tree and stump removal can be funded if in conjunction with street tree replanting.
+- Tree and stump removal of dead or poor health trees can be funded if in conjunction with street tree replanting.

-- Trees can be planted starting Oct.
-1, 2021, and all project work must be completed by Feb.
-28, 2022.
+- All project work must be completed by December 15, 2023.
 Work completed before grant approval will not be funded as completed.